geoffrich/seattlejs-slides-2023/slides.md

 what do most apps need?

 <!--
-and that's strong conventions around what's needed by all apps
+strong conventions around what's needed by all apps

+just like Svelte is batteries-included for common component concerns like styling, SvelteKit is that for apps

 most apps need a way to navigate between different pages, load data, mutate data